Challenge packs

 Recognized kind strings

-Shell is not a kind—enable it with allow_shell: true.
+Shell is not a kind—enable it with allow_shell: true instead.

 Empty allowlist semantics

-allowsToolKind treats an empty allowed_tool_kinds as “allow everything” (per primitive_helpers.go).
+An empty allowed_tool_kinds means allow every kind (handled by allowsToolKind in primitive_helpers.go).
 In practice, prefer explicit lists so validation errors catch typos early.

 Mode guardrails